How to Get Started with ProxyMesh

 This article describes how to use the dashboard to set up your ProxyMesh account and system browser to use our service effectively.

-Follow these steps from your dashboard:
+After receiving your confirmation letter, follow these steps from your dashboard:

 To initiate HTTP proxy requests, you'll need to provide either an authenticated IP address or basic access authentication.
 Here are the steps for each.